Skip to main content

 Merging players

-Merge will take all the props, aliases and associated data (events, leaderboard entries, saves, etc.) from Player 2 and merge them into Player 1.
+The merge process takes all the props, aliases, and associated data (events, leaderboard entries, saves, etc.) from Player 2 and merge them into Player 1.
 This means that duplicate props in Player 1 will be replaced by the ones from Player 2.

 Steamworks integration